pawmot/dockerize-spring-boot/README.md

 # Dockerize Spring Boot
 ## Gradle plugin

-To use this plugin apply it in the gradle project/module that uses Spring Boot:
+To use this plugin apply it in the gradle project/module that uses Spring Boot Gradle plugin (versions 1.x or 2.x):

 ```
 buildscript {